 Sponsors to Thank

 It takes many community volunteers and sponsors to make this Festival successful.
-Commonwheel applauds their sense of community and support for the Arts.
-Their donations of time, advertising, labor, prizes and materials make this Festival exciting & fun.
+Commonwheel applauds their sense of community and support for the arts.
+Their donations of time, advertising, labor, prizes and materials make the Commonwheel Art Festival exciting and fun.

-In 2009 our Art Festival became a more “Sustainable” Event.
+In 2009 our Commonwheel Art Festival became a more “Sustainable” Event.

 In 2009 it was 68% Waste Free